-Intriguingly, it is believed that the glory hole developed in Asia independently, suggesting a deep rooted need for clandestine, non-committal hole sex within the human psyche.
+Intriguingly, archaeologists believe the glory hole developed in Asia independently, suggesting a deep rooted need for clandestine, non-committal hole sex within the human psyche.

 In the image below, you can see a uniquely Japanese combination of sport and functional sex.
 Sumo wrestling events often lasted for days without pause, making the glory hole a practical addition to the arena environment.
-Ticket holders in the expensive seats were entitled to stick their schlongs into holes surrounding the Glory Chamber, a room housing the most talented male and female servicers in the region (two walls contained female-operated holes, one wall male operators, and one wall was typically a lucky dip).
+Ticket holders in the expensive seats were entitled to stick their schlongs into holes surrounding the Glory Chamber, a room housing the most talented male and female service-providers in the region.
+Two walls contained female-operated holes; one wall was for male operators; and one smaller wall was typically a lucky dip.
 Notice how the holes are located at different heights for ease of use.
 Gentlemen in the cheap seats, meanwhile, could get their thrills in the less glamorous Glory Galleries.

 Glory Holes in Europe

 The glory hole reappeared in Europe during the 16th century.
 It was particularly common in alleyways, bathhouses and toilets located in major port cities and trading towns.
 Below you can see male merchants (two of whom are cross dressers) waiting their turn at a glory hole situated in the docks of Antwerp, Belgium.
 One lucky merchant (second from right) is already getting his jollies.
 Notice the small purses held by the two non-cross-dressing merchants — glory hole activity was free, but monetary tips or exotic candies were often poked through the hole as a reward for excellent work.

 Unlike the glory hole’s reputation in 21st century society (dirty, sick and wrong), glory holes in the 16th century were seen as good, clean, harmless fun.
 Even elegant ladies from noble families enjoyed a good shafting or a mouthful of dick from an anonymous cock in a wall.